Christoph Metzelder on trial for possession of exploitative images of children | DW | 29.04.2021

 The 2002 World Cup runner-up is alleged to have sent 29 photographs depicting child sexual exploitation to three women.
 A woman in Hamburg alleged she had received images via WhatApp and contacted police.

-Metzelder, who in 2006 set up a foundation to help socially disadvantaged children in Germany, has already adressed the court.
+Metzelder, who in 2006 set up a foundation to help socially disadvantaged children in Germany, has already addressed the court.

 The 40-year-old had been working as a television pundit for Sky Sport in Germany until he came under investigation in September 2019.